chris-moreton/concourse-pipeline-controller/README.md

 It also enforces a consistency of pipeline configuration across projects.

+Not in place yet, this controller will also provide common components for pipelines to bring further conistency across projects and to provide out-of-the-box solutions for service developers.

 ## Setting up Your Own Instance of This Controller

 If you already have this controller running with a Concourse instance, you should jump straight to the [Using the Controller](#setup_pipeline_controller) section.